Tag: Risk Tolerance

 An Excellent Last 12 Months for Investors

-The past 12 months ending February 13, 2017 have been particularly good for our investors, the average return being +17.34%.
+The past 12 months ending February 13, 2017, have been particularly good for our investors.
+Investors’ IM reports are posted.
 The calculation used to determine our clients’ returns is called the internal rate of return.
-It is cash flow specific and is net of all fees and expenses.
-It represents the average return experienced by our investors during the period.… Read more →
+It is cash-flow-specific and net of all fees and expenses.
+It represents the average return our investors experienced during the period.
+Shown below are the… Read more →